JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/2_Privacy_enhancing_techniques.md

 Input privacy: No party can infer information about private inputs from the output.
 Correctness: An adversarial party must not be able to prevent other parties from receiving their correct outputs.(Why?)
+(Is it mean during the sending message process, the message should ensure it is secure and would not manipular by adversarial party?)

 ## Advantages
 Promotes privacy and data utility: SMPC can eliminate the tradeoff between data privacy and data utility since private or encrypted data doesn’t need to be shared with third parties or model owners to be utilized.
 By this means, it also eliminates the risks of data breaches and misuses stemming from data collection.